Musicians, Artisans and Volunteers

 Educated as a graphic designer, Catherine Schrenker, taught color theory and graphic design for more that fifteen years, including nine years at the University of Notre Dame.
 She received her Masters of Fine Arts (MFA) from the prestigious Cranbrook Academy of Art, Bloomfield Hills, Michigan and a Bachelor of Fine Arts (BFA) from Indiana University, Bloomington, Indiana.
 Her research while at Notre Dame led to her current work with color, emotions, and behavior.

 Internationally, Catherine has lived and worked in Den Haag, Netherlands as a graphic designer.
-She has lived in Warsaw, Poland and taught “The Philosophy of Color” at Warsaw University.
+She lived in Warsaw, Poland and taught at Warsaw University in a faculty exchange program.
 In 2004, Catherine moved to Southwest Virginia and co-founded Integrated Health Concepts of Bristol, Tennessee with her brother, James H. Schrenker M.D.
 Primarily working with education, marketing, and community outreach, helping the public to understand the importance of an emotional connection in the healing process.

-Catherine is very excited to return to an educational environment, combining her passion for preserving the culture and heritage of Appalachian Arts and Crafts with her love and respect for education and history.
+Catherine is passionate about her return to an educational environment, combining her desire for preserving the culture and heritage of Appalachian Arts and Crafts with her love and respect for education and history.
 According to Catherine, “Being an integral part of the Wayne C. Henderson School of Appalachian Arts is a dream come true.
 I have been given the opportunity to participate in the preservation and nurturing of our rich heritage.
-Honoring craftsmanship in all its forms while inspiring a creative community will help our town of Marion thrive, and I am thrilled to be part of the team.”
+Honoring craftsmanship in all its forms while inspiring a creative community helps Smyth County thrive, and I am thrilled to be part of this amazing community”.

 Steve Kilby is one of the pioneers of JAM model, beginning as an instructor with Helen White, who developed the JAM program in North Carolina.
 A 30-year veteran of many bands, recording and competitions, Kilby learned much of the music he plays from his grandfather, and is honored to be part of a living musical tradition.
 Over the years, his guitar wizardry has earned him many honors including being named seven-time Fiddler’s Grove guitar champion, two first-place ribbons and a best all-around performer trophy from Galax convention, and winner of the North Carolina State guitar champion.
 Find out more on his website…